zaxour/TurboNanza/README.md

 ## Step 4 - Solder S-Video connections
 ### PC Engine & CoreGrafx
-Solder wires from the points shown to the pads on TurboNanza
+Solder wires from the points shown to the pads on TurboNanza (Do not remove R141, as previously directed.
+The Color Burst trace runs underneath and can easily sever.
+Leave R141 on and solder directly to the resistor pad)

 ![](/images/RevC%20-%20PCE%20Step%204%20-%20SV%20Solder%20Points.png?raw=true "")

 ### TurboGrafx 16